Autobahn (album): Background and production

-Prior to the release of Autobahn, Kraftwerk consisted of Florian Schneider and Ralf Hütter, who had released an album titled Ralf und Florian in October 1973.
-Prior to Autobahn, electronic music did not develop a popular following in the United States with a few exceptions such as Michael Oldfield's Tubular Bells and the works of fellow German band Tangerine Dream.
+Prior to the release of Autobahn, Kraftwerk consisted of Florian Schneider and Ralf Hütter, who had released an album titled Ralf & Florian in October 1973.
+Prior to Autobahn, electronic music did not develop a popular following in the United States with a few exceptions such as the works of fellow German band Tangerine Dream.
 According to critic Lynn Van Matre of the Chicago Tribune in 1975, "far too often much of what has been profferred has been either boring, painfully self-indulgent, or just plain painful".
 In comparison, Van Matre found "Autobahn" to be "what you might call middle-of-the-road electronics".
-Comparing the albums sounds to the group's earlier work, Michael Hooker of the Los Angeles Times noted the music of Ralf und Florian is more traditional compared to that of Autobahn, noting its resemblance to the works of composers Morton Subotnik and Edgar Froese rather than the "monotonous pulse" of Autobahn.
+Comparing the album's sounds to the group's earlier work, Michael Hooker of the Los Angeles Times noted the music of Ralf & Florian is more traditional compared to that of Autobahn, noting its resemblance to the works of composers Morton Subotnik and Edgar Froese rather than the "monotonous pulse" of Autobahn.
 Kraftwerk became more conscious of their visual image and, under the guidance of their associate Emil Schult, they began redesigning their look.
 Schult, who had studied under Joseph Beuys, consulted the band on their themes and image.
 This led to Kraftwerk having small, carefully staged promotional images for the rest of their career.
 In a 1975 interview published in Melody Maker, Karl Dallas noted Kraftwerk's music and look were "as far as you get from the Gothic romanticism of Tangerine Dream" and that "visually they also present a completely different image", comparing Tangerine Dream's Froese's "untidy red locks", and bandmates Peter Baumann's and Christopher Franke's "long, lank tresses".

-In early 1974, like their German contemporaries, Kraftwerk purchased a Minimoog synthesizer, which they used alongside customized version of the Farfisa Rhythm Unit 10 and Vox Percussion King drum machines on the album.
+In early 1974, like their German contemporaries, Kraftwerk purchased a Minimoog synthesizer, which they used alongside customized versions of the Farfisa Rhythm Unit 10 and Vox Percussion King drum machines on the album.
 Autobahn was recorded at the group's home studio Kling Klang and at Conny Plank's new studio in a farmhouse outside Cologne.
 The majority of Autobahn was made on Plank's equipment.
 Accompanying Schneider and Hütter on the album are Klaus Roeder on violin and guitar, and Wolfgang Flür on percussion.
 Roeder, who was a member of Düsseldorf's music scene, had built an electronic violin that intrigued Schneider.
 Flür was an interior design student who had drummed for a Düsseldorf band called The Beathovens.
 Flür stated he found initial jam sessions with the group somewhat strange but soon developed a rapport with his bandmates.
 Conny Plank is credited as the engineer on the album but he had a key contribution to its sound.
-Roeder later stated; "Plank played a decisive role.
+Roeder later stated: "Plank played a decisive role.
 He mixed everything and assembled individual sounds into a whole.
 That was, I believe the last time that Conny did that.
 He then told me he did know what Kraftwerk would sound like when he was no longer there."